nkh/tcol/README.md

 You can select a color from the left pane and put in one of the color registries.

-- pre 'p' to get in the pick mode
+- press 'p' to get in the pick mode
 - use the movement keys to place the cursor on the color you want to change
 	- the current color swatch will reflect the color you're on
-- put the color in one of the modification registries with 'm[1-4]
+- put the color in one of the modification registries with 'm[1-5]

 ![TUI](https://github.com/nkh/tcol/blob/main/media/tcol_1.png)